πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Multiplication tables and matrix computations are typical uses of 2D arrays.
+Multiplication tables and matrix math are classic use cases for 2D arrays.

-When passing to a function, you must specify the column count: void func(int m[][4], int rows).
+When you pass one to a function, you must specify the column count: void func(int m[][4], int rows).

 Try it yourself — array